Johnmelo/Johnmelo.github.io/_posts/2018-03-02-Software-Security-01.md

 ![Smithsonian Image]({{ site.url }}/assets/img/hacking.jpg)

 <p>
-A few months ago I started writing a pre-project with the intention of submitting it, and thus succeeding, in the master's degree in systems and computing offered by UFRN.
-On the first attempt it did not work, the text contained some flaws and I did not have time to correct until the maximum deadline for submission, however after re-reading several times and make the corrections due, I thought that will be interesting start my blog posts here by writing about the central theme of this work, which, as we see it day after day, there is a huge need not only for new professionals, but also for professionals who already work in development with medium knowledge (at least) in the concept of software security.
+A few months ago I started writing a pre-project with the intention of submitting it to the master's degree in systems and computing offered by UFRN.
+On the first attempt it did not have success, the text contained some flaws and I did not have time to correct until the maximum deadline for submission, however after re-reading several times and make the corrections, I thought that will be interesting start my blog posts here by writing about the central theme of this work, which, as we see it day after day, there is a huge need not only for new professionals, but also for professionals who already work in development with medium knowledge (at least) in the concept of software security.
 </p>

 <p>